virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 - Regularly check GitHub Actions logs to catch issues early.
 - Avoid renaming critical files like `index.html`.
 - Keep deployment scripts up to date with the latest template.
+- Ensure the `LaTeXInMD` flag is set to **true** in experiment-descriptor.json for the LaTeX formulas to render correctly on GitHub Pages

 By following these steps, you can streamline the deployment of Virtual Labs experiments and minimize distruptions during the build and deployment process.